dongyenk/HammerWorldEditor-Abryscstle/README.md

 # Hammer-World-Editor-Level
-Level made in Hammer World Editor
+Level made in Hammer World Editor for Counter Strike.